Zylink2/Active-Directory-Server-Deployment/README.md

 - Better understanding in Active Directory in the internal network.
 - Engagement with Group policies.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of real world Active Directory attacks in penetration testing.

 ### Tool Used